chc-comp/chc-comp24-scripts/README.md

-# chc-comp24-scripts
+# CHC-COMP 2024 Scripts

-Scripts used in CHC-COMP 2024
+This repository documents the scripts used in CHC-COMP 2024.